Mainspring

 Series D in 2014

-Avogy, Inc. specializes in the design, development, and manufacturing of vertical gallium nitride (GaN) based power semiconductor devices, including diodes and JFETs.
-Founded in 2010 and headquartered in San Jose, California, the company focuses on creating vertical GaN transistors that enhance the efficiency and reliability of power conversion systems.
-These innovations are particularly beneficial for applications in data center servers, switches, routers, solar and wind inverters, and electric and hybrid vehicles.
-By utilizing GaN on GaN technology, Avogy aims to significantly reduce power consumption, size, weight, and costs associated with power electronics, thereby enabling clients to improve their electrical characterization and overall product development.
+Avogy, Inc. is a company based in San Jose, California, founded in 2010, that specializes in the design, development, and manufacturing of vertical gallium nitride (GaN) based power semiconductor devices.
+The company produces diodes, JFETs, and vertical GaN transistors, which are essential for improving the efficiency and reliability of power conversion systems.
+Avogy's innovative products enable system manufacturers to significantly reduce power consumption, size, weight, and costs of various applications, including data center servers, switches, routers, solar and wind inverters, and electric and hybrid vehicles.
+By focusing on GaN on GaN technology, Avogy aims to enhance the performance and reliability of power electronics, thereby supporting advancements in electrical characterization, reliability testing, and product development for its clients.

 Caelux